MMosley502/LEGUP/The-New-Developer-Setup-Guide.md

 This contains `LegupDefault.xml`, which we will be using in the upcoming steps.

-Within IntelliJ, go to `File > Settings".
+Within IntelliJ, go to `File > Settings`.
 Then, in the pop up menu, go to `Editor > Code Style > Java`.
 Click on the little gear icon, then click on "Import Scheme > IntelliJ IDEA code style XML".
 Navigate to where you downloaded and unzipped `LegupDefault.xml` and click on it.
 Then, select "Apply".
 Now, when you reformat the code and then run Checkstyle, you should not have any problems.